PennyLaneAI/pennylane/doc/introduction/operations.rst

-Electronic Hamiltonians built independently using `OpenFermion <https://github.com/quantumlib/OpenFermion>`_ tools can be readily converted to a PennyLane observable using the :func:`~.pennylane.qchem.import_operator` function.
+Electronic Hamiltonians built independently using `OpenFermion <https://github.com/quantumlib/OpenFermion>`_ tools can be readily converted to a PennyLane observable using the :func:`~.pennylane.import_operator` function.

 Matrix Ops
 ^^^^^^^^^^